Date(s) - 23 Jul 2019

 - Recognise key indicators of co-existence of domestic abuse and alcohol use

 - Know the key things to consider when risk assessing when domestic abuse and alcohol use are co-occurring

 - Understand best practice responses for both victims/survivors and perpetrators of domestic abuse

 - Understand the nature of domestic abuse perpetrator behaviour

 - Understand the impact of domestic abuse on victims/survivors

 - Understand how attitudes and beliefs about alcohol use and domestic abuse can impact on practice

 Who should attend this training?

-This course is only open to front line professionals who work with women in alcohol and substance and bookings will be accepted on this basis.
+This course is only open to front line professionals in alcohol and substance use services who come into contact with victims/survivors and/or perpetrators of domestic abuse/violence and bookings will be accepted on this basis.